MicrosoftDocs/PlayReady/Docs/Packaging/content-packaging-and-delivery.md

 ### Encrypting the asset with one key per track

-Now, the service may have a more complex map of rights to enforce.
+The service may have a more complex map of rights to enforce.
 Some clients, depending on their screen size, their robustness, their outputs, and their location, may be allowed to access only some video tracks, some video qualities, and some audio tracks.
 To ensure the service has full flexibility in enforcing an arbitrary set of restrictions in the future, it may encrypt an asset with a content key specific to each track.
 For example:

   *  A client that is allowed to play only 720p will be delivered a PlayReady license including {kid1, ck1}, {kid2, ck2}, and {kidA, ckA}.
   *  A client that is allowed to play up to 4K will be delivered a PlayReady license including {kid1, ck1}, {kid2, ck2}, {kid3, ck3}, {kid4, ck4}, and {kidA, ckA}.